FalkZ/effectlayer/packages/ijw/README.md

 # It just works! – opinionated linting & formatting

-This package gives you type-aware linting and formatting for Javascript, Typescript, and React.
+This package gives you type-aware linting and formatting for Javascript, Typescript, React, and Svelte.

 In detail it includes recommended rules from: